maxcorbeau/dorel.github.io/source/site/_making-software/maintaining-version-control-in-coding.md

 Example of branch name when working on a ticket:

-`$ git checkout -b "prjct-x_ticket-name-hyphend"`
+`$ git checkout -b "ticket/prjct-x_ticket-name-hyphend"`

 Where 'prjct' stands for project, and the first letter from each word in the project's name will be used for the prefix.
 The x stands for the ticket number.
 After the underscore is the ticket's name.

-- Example of github ticket system, gh: gh-3\_create-git-guidelines
+- Example of github ticket system, gh: `ticket/gh-3\_create-git-guidelines`
-- Example of JIRA ticket system: DSG-1245\_create-polymer-integration
+- Example of JIRA ticket system: `ticket/DSG-1245\_create-polymer-integration`

 projects:
 - lowercase project name: 'gh' = Github project: Tickets in the issue list of the repo